1. Selection of an examining committee and approval of the plan of study:

 For each exam, the student and professor will decide upon a mixture of works covered in the course as well as additional works not covered in the course.
 For example, the professor might ask the student to read one or two more novels by an author studied, or to read one or two theoretical works and apply them to the course.
 With six texts, a question can ask for synthesis or application.

-3. Each committee member will write one question from the course the student has taken from him or her.
+2. Each committee member will write one question from the course the student has taken from him or her.
 Students will not be informed of the exam questions prior to the exam.

 3. The entire examination will consist of three questions, one from each course, drawn up by each committee member.
 The exam will be six hours long, with two hours allotted for each question.

-5. Evaluation: Committee members have two options: Pass or Fail
+4. Evaluation: Committee members have two options: Pass or Fail

 If a student fails the examination, he or she may take a different version of it one more time during a subsequent semester.
 Students must re-take only those exams they failed.
 They will not need to take the entire examination unless they failed all three parts of it.
 The committee will work with each student to determine the time and date of the second examination.